openafsfoundation/openafs-workshop.org/_pages/sponsorship.md

 title: Sponsorship Info
 ---

-The OpenAFS Workshop has been made possible by generous support of our sponsors.
+The AFS Workshop has been made possible by generous support of our sponsors.
 Please send inquires to <a href="mailto:openafs-workshop@gmail.com?subject=sponsor">openafs.workshop@gmail.com</a>
 if your organization is interested in sponsoring the workshop.
 The following